-The diffraction grating [GR 1] is an 1800 line / mm holographic plane-reflectance type, operated in the first order .
-The grating has optimum efficiency over the range 225 to 450 nm.
+The diffraction grating [GR 1] is a 1200 line / mm holographic plane-reflectance type, operated in the third order in the UV for ozone measurements, and in the second order in the Blue region.
+The grating has optimum efficiency over the range 225 to 450 nm in the first order.

 The grating is secured with high-quality adhesive to three small blocks which provide kinematic mounts, as well as fine adjustment for rotation of the grating about the two axes perpendicular to the grating grooves.
-The three blocks are thus part of the grating and are the basis of point, slot, and plane mounts which allows adjustment by three screws fixed in the grating to rotate in the vertical axis (the axis parallel to the grating grooves).
+The three blocks are thus part of the grating and are the basis of point, slot, and plane mounts which allows adjustment by three screws fixed in the grating-mount plates.
+These plates are suspended on a set of cross-springs which constrain the gratings to rotate in the vertical axis (the axis parallel to the grating grooves).
 The cross-spring suspension acts as a frictionless bearing.
-Rotation of the grating is controlled by a micrometer acting at the end of a lever arm such that a 0.03 mm adjustment of the micrometer represents approximately a 0.1 nm wavelength change at the exit-slit plane.
+Rotation of the grating is controlled by two micrometers acting at the end of lever arms such that a 0.03 mm adjustment of the micrometers represents approximately a 0.1 nm wavelength change at the exit-slit plane.